FlyingGoatFX/Exporoll/README.md

 **Global_Exp-/+ Stops** - exposure, measured in n stops, or gain = 2^n.
 Applied before any rolloff operation, staticpoint, or thresholding.

 **Flash** - Equivalent to DaVinci's 'offset'.
 Adds or subtracts some value across all pixels.
-The most apparent effect to human vision is that it raises shadows and blackpoint, similarly to "flashing" film or spiking a lens.
+The most apparent effect is that it raises shadows and blackpoint, similarly to "flashing" film or spiking a lens.
 Applied before any rolloff operation, staticpoint, or thresholding.

 **Staticpoint**- a point that remains in place during corresponing operation.
 Note that it is applied before gamma, so is displaced by gamma adjustments